sensible-hq/sensible-docs/readme-sync/v0/integrations/3000 - quickstart.md

 }
 [/block]

 3. Run the code sample in a command prompt.
-The code downloads an example PDF (`1_extract_your_first_data.pdf` ) and runs it against an example document type (`senseml_basics`).
+The code downloads an example document (`1_extract_your_first_data.pdf` ) and runs it against an example document type (`senseml_basics`).
 The following excerpt of the API response shows the extracted document text in the `parsed_document` object:

 ```json
 {